That’s the question I posed to Terry.

 Then I asked him if he really was willing to look at something else…something that would require an investment of his time and money-like becoming the owner of a franchise business.

 He told me he was, so I shared some general information on franchising and encouraged him to read a few informational articles, so he could get a feel for the franchise business.
 He definitely seemed enthusiastic about the idea of being his own boss.
+In addition, I told him to take this quiz.

 In Part 2, I share the results of his quiz with him, and we start discussing franchise opportunities.